Blog

 How does a home care agency work alongside a hospice agency?

 The hospice agency manages the medical plan — nurse visits, medications, equipment, and physician oversight.
 The home care agency provides the hands-on daily caregiving — bathing, dressing, meal preparation, medication reminders, companionship, and overnight supervision.
-The two teams communicate closely to ensure care is coordinated.
-Our RN Director of Nursing serves as the clinical liaison between our caregivers and your hospice team, so nothing falls through the cracks.
+The two teams communicate closely to ensure care is coordinated without gaps.
+Our RN Director of Nursing serves as the clinical liaison between our caregivers and your hospice team, so nothing falls through the cracks during this critical time.

 Can BrightStar Care provide overnight and 24-hour care for hospice patients?

 Yes.
 We offer overnight care, extended shifts, and 24-hour live-in or rotating-shift care for patients and families who need continuous caregiver presence.
-This level of in-home support service is especially important in the final weeks and days of life, when the patient's needs intensify and family members are too exhausted — and too emotionally present — to also serve as the primary hands-on caregiver.
+This level of hospice support care at home in SW Fort Worth and Burleson is especially important in the final weeks and days of life, when the patient's needs intensify and family members are too exhausted to also serve as the primary hands-on caregiver.

 Is BrightStar Care of Burleson accredited?

 Yes.
 BrightStar Care is Joint Commission Accredited, which is the Gold Seal of Approval in health care quality.
-This accreditation applies across our operations and means our clinical standards, hiring practices, training, and care delivery are held to the same rigorous benchmarks used to evaluate hospitals and specialty clinics.
-Not all home care agencies pursue Joint Commission Accreditation — we consider it a fundamental commitment to the families we serve.
+This accreditation means our clinical standards, hiring practices, training, and care delivery are held to the same rigorous benchmarks used to evaluate hospitals and specialty clinics.
+Not all home care agencies pursue Joint Commission Accreditation — we consider it a fundamental commitment to the families we serve throughout Burleson and SW Fort Worth.

 This content is for educational and informational purposes only and does not constitute medical, legal, or financial advice.
 Information may be outdated or incomplete.
 Always consult a qualified healthcare professional, attorney, or financial advisor regarding your specific situation.
 BrightStar Care of Burleson makes no representations or warranties regarding the accuracy or completeness of this information.